ray155093/azure-docs.zh-tw/articles/iot-suite/iot-suite-overview.md

      ms.date="08/09/2016"
      ms.author="dobett"/>

-# 什麼是 Azure IoT 套件？
+# <a name="what-is-azure-iot-suite?"></a>What is Azure IoT Suite?

-Azure 物聯網 (IoT) 服務提供廣泛的功能。這些企業等級的服務可讓您：
+The Azure internet of things (IoT) services offer a broad range of capabilities.
+These enterprise grade services enable you to:

-- 從裝置收集資料
+- Collect data from devices
-- 分析移動中的資料串流
+- Analyze data streams in-motion
-- 儲存和查詢大型資料集
+- Store and query large data sets
-- 視覺化即時和歷程記錄資料
+- Visualize both real-time and historical data
-- 與後端辦公室系統整合
+- Integrate with back-office systems

-為了提供這些功能，Azure IoT 套件將多個 Azure 服務與自訂延伸模組封裝在一起做為「預先設定的解決方案」。這些預先設定的解決方案是常見 IoT 解決方案模式的基礎實作，可幫助您減少實行 IoT 解決方案所花費的時間。透過使用 [IoT 軟體開發套件][lnk-sdks]，您將可自訂和擴充這些解決方案來滿足您自己的需求。您也可以使用這些解決方案做為開發新 IoT 解決方案時的範例或範本。
+To deliver these capabilities, Azure IoT Suite packages together multiple Azure services with custom extensions as *preconfigured solutions*.
+These preconfigured solutions are base implementations of common IoT solution patterns that help to reduce the time you take to deliver your IoT solutions.
+Using the [IoT software development kits][lnk-sdks], you can customize and extend these solutions to meet your own requirements.
+You can also use these solutions as examples or templates when you are developing new IoT solutions.

-下列影片提供 Azure IoT 套件的簡介：
+The following video provides an introduction to Azure IoT Suite:

 > [AZURE.VIDEO azurecon-2015-introducing-the-microsoft-azure-iot-suite]

-## Azure IoT 套件中的 Azure IoT 服務
+## <a name="azure-iot-services-in-azure-iot-suite"></a>Azure IoT services in Azure IoT Suite

-預先設定的解決方案通常使用下列服務：
+The preconfigured solutions typically use the following services:

-- Azure IoT 套件的核心是 [Azure IoT 中樞][lnk-iot-hub]服務。這項服務提供裝置到雲端和雲端到裝置的傳訊功能，並做為雲端到其他重要的 IoT 套件服務的閘道器。此服務可讓您從您的裝置大量接收訊息，並將命令傳送給您的裝置。
+- Core to Azure IoT Suite is the [Azure IoT Hub][lnk-iot-hub] service.
+This service provides the device-to-cloud and cloud-to-device messaging capabilities and acts as the gateway to the cloud and the other key IoT Suite services.
+The service enables you to receive messages from your devices at scale, and send commands to your devices.

-- [Azure 串流分析][lnk-asa]提供移動中的資料分析。IoT 套件會運用這項服務來處理內送遙測、執行彙總以及偵測事件。預先設定的解決方案也會使用串流分析來處理資訊訊息，它包含像是中繼資料或是從裝置回應的命令的資料。這些解決方案使用「串流分析」來處理來自您裝置的訊息，並將這些訊息傳送給其他服務。
+- [Azure Stream Analytics][lnk-asa] provides in-motion data analysis.
+IoT Suite leverages this service to process incoming telemetry, perform aggregation, and detect events.
+The preconfigured solutions also use stream analytics to process informational messages that contain data such as metadata or command responses from devices.
+The solutions use Stream Analytics to process the messages from your devices and deliver those messages to other services.

-- [Azure 儲存體][lnk-azure-storage]和 [Azure DocumentDB][lnk-document-db] 提供資料儲存體功能。預先設定的解決方案使用 Blob 儲存體來儲存遙測，並且讓它可用於分析。這些解決方案使用 DocumentDB 來儲存裝置中繼資料，以及啟用解決方案的裝置管理功能。
+- [Azure Storage][lnk-azure-storage] and [Azure DocumentDB][lnk-document-db] provide the data storage capabilities.
+The preconfigured solutions use blob storage to store telemetry and to make it available for analysis.
+The solutions use DocumentDB to store device metadata and enable the device management capabilities of the solutions.

-- [Azure Web Apps][lnk-web-apps] 和 [Microsoft Power BI][lnk-power-bi] 提供資料視覺化功能。Power BI 的彈性可讓您快速建置自己的互動式儀表板 (使用 IoT 套件資料)。
+- [Azure Web Apps][lnk-web-apps] and [Microsoft Power BI][lnk-power-bi] provide the data visualization capabilities.
+The flexibility of Power BI enables you to quickly build your own interactive dashboards that use IoT Suite data.

-如需典型的 IoT 解決方案架構的概觀，請參閱 [Microsoft Azure 和物聯網 (IoT)][iot-suite-what-is-azure-iot]。
+For an overview of the architecture of a typical IoT solution, see [Microsoft Azure and the Internet of Things (IoT)][iot-suite-what-is-azure-iot].

-## 預先設定的解決方案
+## <a name="preconfigured-solutions"></a>Preconfigured solutions

-IoT 套件包括預先設定的解決方案，可讓您快速地開始使用，並瀏覽 Azure IoT 套件使其可行的常見 IoT 案例，例如「遠端監視」和「預測性維護」。您可以將這些解決方案部署到您的 Azure 訂用帳戶，然後執行完整的端對端 IoT 案例。
+IoT Suite includes preconfigured solutions that enable you to quickly get started with and to explore the common IoT scenarios, such as *Remote monitoring* and *Predictive maintenance*, that Azure IoT Suite makes possible.
+You can deploy these solutions to your Azure subscription and then run a complete, end-to-end IoT scenario.

-## 後續步驟
+## <a name="next-steps"></a>Next steps

-既然您已概略了解 IoT 套件的功能及其主要元件，您可以深入了解 IoT 套件中預先設定的解決方案，請參閱[什麼是 Azure IoT 預先設定的解決方案？][lnk-what-are-preconfig]
+Now that you have an overview of what IoT Suite can do and what are its main components, you can learn more about the preconfigured solutions in IoT Suite, see [What are the Azure IoT preconfigured solutions?][lnk-what-are-preconfig]

 [lnk-sdks]: https://azure.microsoft.com/documentation/articles/iot-hub-sdks-summary/
 [lnk-iot-hub]: https://azure.microsoft.com/documentation/services/iot-hub/